hexojs/site/source/about/index.md

 title: About
 ---

-Hexo was originally created and maintained by [Tommy Chen](https://github.com/tommy351), now it becomes a project with 16k stars (still increasing) and 35k downloads monthly (data from 2017-May).
+Hexo was originally created and maintained by [Tommy Chen](https://github.com/tommy351) in 2012, now it becomes a project with 16k stars (still increasing) and 35k downloads monthly (data from 2017-May).
 It already helps thousands of people to build their dream website/blog.

 ## Join us